 By the end of the third year of study (6th semester), all doctoral degree students are required to pass a qualifying examination.
 The purpose of this exam is to test the student's knowledge about the proposed dissertation research and to approve the dissertation prospectus.
 Except in special circumstances (e.g., a desired faculty member is on sabbatical leave), the qualifying examination committee should consist of members of the student's dissertation committee.
 When forming the dissertation committee, students should choose committee members with expertise appropriate for the research to be conducted.
 The student and his/her dissertation advisor are responsible for ensuring that any deficiencies identified at the time of the comprehensive examination have been addressed by the time the qualifying examination is taken.

-To be admitted officially to candidacy for the doctoral degree a student must have done entrance interview, completed all course requirements, satisfied all foreign language requirements (if any), passed the comprehensive examination with a satisfactory score, passed the qualifying examination, and submitted an approved dissertation prospectus to the Graduate Studies Program in the School of Science and Engineering.
+To be admitted officially to candidacy for the doctoral degree a student must have done an entrance interview, completed all course requirements, satisfied all foreign language requirements (if any), passed the comprehensive examination with a satisfactory score, passed the qualifying examination, and submitted an approved dissertation prospectus to the Graduate Studies Program in the School of Science and Engineering.
 Students are expected to complete all requirements for advancement to candidacy by the end of the third year of the graduate program (6th semester).
-If Advancement to Candidacy is not achieved by the 6th semester, then the student will receive one more semester of support (7th semester).
-If candidacy is not achieved in the 7th semester, then the student will not be eligible for support and the graduate committee may recommend departure from the PhD track after consultation with the student's committee.
+If Advancement to Candidacy is not achieved by the 6th semester, then the student may receive one more semester of support (7th semester).
+If candidacy is not achieved by October 15th/March 15th (Fall vs. Spring) in the 7th semester, then the student will not be eligible for support, and the graduate committee may recommend departure from the Ph.D. track after consultation with the student's committee.

 Candidates wishing to defend their dissertation in a particular semester must submit the completed dissertation to the dissertation committee at least four weeks prior to the planned defense date.
 The dissertation must be approved as ready for defense at least two weeks prior to the defense date.
 The dissertation advisor is ultimately responsible for the decision as to when the dissertation is ready to defend, but he/she may reach this decision in consultation with the dissertation committee.
 The final examination is an oral defense of the dissertation following a public presentation of the dissertation research in the form of a departmental seminar.
 This seminar must take place during the regular academic term (fall or spring semester), and must be formally announced to all members of the department at least one week in advance of the seminar and open to the public.
 The subsequent dissertation defense is conducted in closed session with the student's faculty advisor and dissertation committee.